wasmCloud/wasmCloud/README.md

 We have plenty of ideas and things going on in the wasmCloud project.
 Please check out the [Roadmap doc](https://wasmcloud.com/docs/roadmap) for more information, and the [wasmCloud Roadmap project](https://github.com/orgs/wasmCloud/projects/7/views/3) to see the status of new features.

+## Releases

+The latest release and changelog can be found on the [releases page](https://github.com/wasmCloud/wasmCloud/releases).

 # 🧑‍💻 Contributing

 Want to get involved?
 For more information on how to contribute and our contributor guidelines, check out the [contributing readme](./CONTRIBUTING.md).

 # 📚 Other Resources

+## Community

+### Community Meetings

+We host weekly community meetings at 1pm EST on Wednesdays.
+These community meetings are livestreamed to our Twitter account and to [YouTube](https://www.youtube.com/@wasmCloud/streams).
+You can find the agenda and notes for each meeting in the [community](https://wasmcloud.com/community) secton of our webste.
+If you're interested in joining in on the call to demo or take part in the discussion, we have a Zoom link on our [community calendar](https://calendar.google.com/calendar/u/0/embed?src=c_6cm5hud8evuns4pe5ggu3h9qrs@group.calendar.google.com).

+### Slack

+We host our own [community slack](https://slack.wasmcloud.com) for all community members to join and talk about WebAssembly, wasmCloud, or just general cloud native technology.
+For those of you who are already on the [CNCF Slack](https://cloud-native.slack.com/), we also have our own channel at [#wasmcloud](https://cloud-native.slack.com/archives/C027YTXEYFL).

 ## Reference Documentation